samhithaam/Project-5/Tests.md

 User enters ‘1’ via the keyboard to create a student account.
 Student enters a username via the keyboard.
 Student enters a password via the keyboard.
-User enters ‘7’ to sign in to a student account.
+User enters ‘7’ to sign in to a student account, and enters the username and correct corresponding password.
 Expected result: Application displays the student quiz tool.
 Test Status: Passed